Implementing Streams in PHP

 }

-Looking at the above implementation you can see how much boilerplate code is required to make the Stream iterable.
-Through use of the tail promise we are able to defer execution of calculating the next element in the Stream until absolutely required.
-The inclusion of a ‘nil’ sentinel simplifies the design, as we are not required to use polymorphism and separate Nil and Cons implementations.
-So as to not detract from the following examples intent, we will be using the following function to display the returned iterators.
+Looking at the above implementation, you can see how much boilerplate code is required to make the Stream iterable.
+Through the use of the tail promise, we are able to defer execution of calculating the next element in the Stream until absolutely required.
+The inclusion of a ’nil’ sentinel simplifies the design, as we are not required to use polymorphism and separate Nil and Cons implementations.
+So as not to detract from the following example’s intent, we will be using the following function to display the returned iterators.

 function sprint($xs)